Life After Cancer: Compass' Survivorship Programs

 Survivorship One-on-One Visits

-Our Certified Physician Assistants, Joyce Koerber, PA-C and Shelby Ross, PA-C offer one-on-one visits to help you with your transition to Cancer Survivorship.
+Our Certified Physician Assistants, Joyce Koerber, PA-C or Shelby Ross, PA-C, offer one-on-one visits to help you with your transition to Cancer Survivorship.
 During the 45 minute visit, they will focus on:

 - Recovery after your cancer treatments end

 - Strategies to improve neuropathy, memory issues, and fatigue

 - Evidence-based impact of nutrition, medication, exercise, and alcohol

 - Managing issues with intimacy caused by cancer or its treatment

 - Strategies to help look forward and reduce anxiety and depression